-Promises to give represent amounts pledged to benefit the Organization before March 31, 2022 and 2021.
+Promises to give represent amounts pledged to benefit the Organization before March 31, 2023 and 2022.
 Unconditional promises to give are stated at net realizable value.
 In accordance with financial accounting standards, unconditional promises to give are recognized as support in the period the pledge is received.
 Conditional promises to give are recognized when the conditions on which they depend upon, are substantially met.
-Unconditional promises to give were \$83,595 as of March 31, 2022 and are expected to be collected within one year.
+Unconditional promises to give were \$18,056 and \$83,595 as of March 31, 2023 and 2022, respectively, and are expected to be collected within one year.
 Therefore, no estimation by discounting of future cash flows using a risk-free rate of return is required.
-There were no outstanding promises to give as of March 31, 2021.